ShaffySwitcher/RhythmHeavenSilver/README.md

 # Rhythm Heaven Silver
 This repository is dedicated to host the Rhythm Tengoku English unofficial fan translation, **Rhythm Heaven Silver**.

-Rhythm Tengoku Silver is a project started in 2008 aiming to translate Rhythm Tengoku in English, for everyone to enjoy.
+Rhythm Heaven Silver is a project started in 2008 aiming to translate Rhythm Tengoku in English, for everyone to enjoy.

 # Installation
 You will need: